 Instead, a financial institution looks at various criteria, including your creditworthiness, when deciding if they should approve your application for an unsecured loan or line of credit.

 And because “online” is there in its name, this decision happens over the Internet.
-You may get started with an application on a financial institution’s website to see if you qualify.
+You may even do some research on a financial institution’s website to see if you meet their requirements for qualification.

-What Types of Unsecured Loans Can You Get Online?
+What Types of Unsecured Loans Can You Find Online?